Modeling an unordered outcome as a set of binary logits

 \[ \mathbf{x\beta_{\textrm{LIB vs MOD}}} - \mathbf{x\beta_{\textrm{CON vs MOD}}} = \mathbf{x\beta_{\textrm{LIB vs CON}}} \]

-In other words, even though we wrote three models above, the parameters from two of these models are sufficient to derive the parameters of the third.
+In other words, the parameters from any two of these models are sufficient to derive the third.

 Then again, if we look at the estimates from these models in the table, we will see that this does not exactly hold in our analysis.
-For example, if we plug in the coefficients for the “some college” variable, we get \(.326 - .198 = .165\), when in fact \(.326 - .198 = .128\).
-This isn’t even especially close.
-One way of understanding why this doesn’t hold exactly is to note that these three sets of estimates are estimated three overlapping but different samples.
+For example, if we plug in the coefficients for the “some college” variable, the estimated LIB vs CON coefficient for “some college” is \(.165\), but \(.326 - .198 = .128\), which is not close.
+One way of understanding why this doesn’t hold exactly is to note that these three sets of estimates are estimated on three overlapping but different samples.

-The multinomial logit model that we will introduce can be thought of as like estimating the underlying logit for each pair of categories simultaneously, without separately estimating redundant coefficients so that the arithmetic relationships shown above for our parameters are also a feature of our estimates.
+The multinomial logit model can be thought of as estimating all the underlying logits simultaneously, imposing the arithmetic relationships above as constraints on the estimates.

 What if there are more than 3 categories?